Mendel Palace: Reception

-About 60,000 copies of Mendel Palace were sold in the US.
-Chris Kohler called Quinty "a fond look back at the classic arcade game style that Taijiri and [Game Freak magazine co-author Ken Sugimori] loved, with simple, easy-to-learn game play and beautifully animated graphics".
+Chris Kohler called Quinty "a fond look back at the classic arcade game style that Tajiri and [Game Freak magazine co-author Ken Sugimori] loved, with simple, easy-to-learn game play and beautifully animated graphics".
 In 2003, the Tokyo Metropolitan Museum of Photography made an exhibit for the Famicom game library, spotlighting Quinty with the label of "The End Result of the Otaku Culture of the '80s" and calling its simple controls upon a single screen "decidedly old school".

 Legacy

-The publishing process and commercial success of Quinty and Mendel Palace honed Taijiri's inspiration and skills to create the Pokémon video game series on Game Boy, which grew to include what critics called one of the greatest games of all time.
+The publishing process and commercial success of Quinty and Mendel Palace honed Tajiri's inspiration and skills to create the Pokémon video game series on Game Boy, which grew to become the highest-grossing media franchise of all time.
+A remake was planned for the Super Famicom, to be distributed via the Nintendo Power service and later Virtual Console for Wii, but was never released.
+Bandai Namco Entertainment and B.B.
+Studio included the game as part of Namcot Collection under license from Game Freak.